bxparks/EpoxyDuino/README.md

 (This sets the `CXX` shell environment variable temporarily, for the duration of the `make` command, which causes `make` to set its internal `CXX` variable, which causes `EpoxyDuino.mk` to use `clang++` over the default `g++`.)

-<a name="DifferenceFromArduinoIDE"></a>
-### Difference from Arduino IDE

-There are a number of differences compared to the programming environment provided by the Arduino IDE:

-* The `*.ino` file is treated like a normal `*.cpp` file.
-So it must have an `#include <Arduino.h>` include line at the top of the file.
-This is compatible with the Arduino IDE which automatically includes `<Arduino.h>`.
-* The Arduino IDE supports multiple `ino` files in the same directory.
-(I believe it simply concontenates them all into a single file.)
-EpoxyDuino supports only one `ino` file in a given directory.
-* The Arduino IDE automatically generates forward declarations for functions that appear *after* the global `setup()` and `loop()` methods.
-In a normal C++ file, these forward declarations must be created by hand.
-The other alternative is to move `loop()` and `setup()` functions to the end of the `ino` file.

-Fortunately, the changes required to make an `ino` file compatible with EpoxyDuino are backwards compatible with the Arduino IDE.
-In other words, a program that compiles with EpoxyDuino will also compile under Ardunio IDE.

-There are other substantial differences.
-The Arduino IDE supports multiple microcontroller board types, each using its own set of compiler tools and library locations.
-There is a complicated set of files and rules that determine how to find and use those tools and libraries.
-The EpoxyDuino tool does *not* use any of the configuration files used by the Arduino IDE.
-Sometimes, you can use the `ARDUINO_LIB_DIRS` to get around this limitations.
-However, when you start using `ARDUINO_LIB_DIRS`, you will often run into third party libraries using features which are not supported by the EpoxyDuino framework emulation layer.

 <a name="GeneratedSourceCode"></a>
 ### Generated Source Code